-Australia should provide leadership and support to countries experiencing rapid population growth or overpopulation, in order to help stabilise global population at the United Nation’s low peak variant of around 8 billion by 2050.
+Provide leadership and support to countries experiencing rapid population growth, in order to help stabilise global population as soon as practicable, being at the United Nation’s low peak variant of around 9 billion by 2050.

-- Tie foreign aid wherever possible to the improvement of economic and environmental sustainability, with a particular focus on female rights and education, including opportunities for women and men to access reproductive health and voluntary family planning services to help prevent unwanted pregnancies.(1)
+- Tie foreign aid wherever possible to the improvement of environmental and economic sustainability, with a particular focus on female empowerment and education, including opportunities for women and men to access reproductive health and voluntary family planning services to help prevent unwanted pregnancies(1)

-- Increase its total family planning and reproductive health services foreign aid from $50 million to at least $500 million in the 2019+ term of Federal Parliament, and to at least $1 billion by 2025.(2)
+- Increase Australia's total family planning and reproductive health services foreign aid from $50 million (in 2016) to at least $1 billion

-- Use international diplomacy and positions of influence within international bodies to highlight the current choice between a global population of 7-8 billion versus 17 billion by 2100.
-This would include lobbying other nations and the United Nations in order to fully recognise and promote the impact global population growth has on resource scarcity, deforestation, overfishing, ocean waste, biodiversity loss, climate change, regional conflict, global insecurity and refugee migration.
+- Use international diplomacy and positions of influence within international bodies to highlight the current choice between a global population of 8-9 billion versus 15+ billion by 2100.
+This would include lobbying other nations and the United Nations in order to fully recognise and promote the impact global population growth has on resource scarcity, deforestation, overfishing, ocean waste, biodiversity loss, climate change, regional conflict, global insecurity and refugee migration